State Department Federal Register Notice

 Frito-Lay Will Pay 2.4 Million to Settle Background Check Class Action Lawsuit

-Frito-Lay Inc., a subsidiary of PepsiCo Inc., has agreed to pay $2.4 million to settle a class action lawsuit alleging that the company violated the Fair Credit Reporting Act by using consumer credit reports when they conducted background checks as part of a hiring process without properly disclosing this practice to the job applicant.
+Frito-Lay Inc., a subsidiary of PepsiCo Inc., has agreed to pay $2.4 million to settle a class action lawsuit alleging that the company violated the Fair Credit Reporting Act by using consumer credit reports when they conducted background checks as part of a hiring process without properly disclosing this practice to the job candidate.
 Plaintiff Marcus Chism, a former Frito-Lay employee, requested preliminary approval of the settlement on Friday from a California federal judge.
-This settlement will end his Frito-Lay class action lawsuit that claimed the company unlawfully failed to disclose the fact that they incorporated consumer reports into the background checks they run on job applicants.
+This settlement will end his Frito-Lay class action lawsuit that claimed the company unlawfully failed to disclose the fact that they incorporated consumer reports into the background checks they run on job candidates.
 The Frito-Lay FCRA class action lawsuit implicates PepsiCo, Frito-Lay, and First Advantage Background Services Corp., the company Frito-Lay used to conduct the background checks on its employees.
-Allegedly, to comply with the FCRA, the company should have provided applicants and employees with a stand-alone disclosure of the practice.
+Allegedly, to comply with the FCRA, the company should have provided candidates and employees with a stand-alone disclosure of the practice.
 According to Chism, such a disclosure is required by state and federal law.
 Chism argues that the company did not take this action, and instead, put the disclosure in a general document that each individual subjected to a background check was required to sign.
 Allegedly, this document contained the disclosure as well as information on having his documents photocopied, and an assurance that his responses to information requested was correct.
 According to Chism, the document contained the phrase “I have been given a stand-alone, consumer notification that a report will be requested and used for the purpose of evaluating me for employment or retention as an employee.”
 He says that this statement was not true, and that in accordance with the FCRA, this statement was improperly included in this general document.

 Target reached a $3.74 million settlement in a class-action suit Thursday that alleged the retail giant’s hiring process unfairly discriminated against African Americans and Latinos.
-The lawsuit, which was filed by the NAACP Legal Defense Fund and two individuals on behalf of a group of job applicants, said the retail giant has used hiring policies that “exclude applicants with arrest or irrelevant conviction records from obtaining employment opportunities” and the process has “a disparate impact on African Americans and Latinos.”
-The NAACP Legal Defense Fund alleged that Target asked broad and outdated questions about job applicants’ criminal histories, even if the crimes were not related to the job they sought.
-“Target’s background check policy was out of step with best practices and harmful to many qualified applicants who deserved a fair shot at a good job,” said Sherrilyn Ifill, the president of the NAACP Legal Defense Fund.
-“Criminal background information can be a legitimate tool for screening job applicants, but only when appropriately linked to relevant questions such as how long ago the offense occurred and whether it was a non-violent or misdemeanor offense,” she added.
-Target said in a statement Thursday that it, along with a number of other major employers, began requiring job applicants to answer a question about their criminal history about a decade ago.
+The lawsuit, which was filed by the NAACP Legal Defense Fund and two individuals on behalf of a group of job candidates, said the retail giant has used hiring policies that “exclude candidates with arrest or irrelevant conviction records from obtaining employment opportunities” and the process has “a disparate impact on African Americans and Latinos.”
+The NAACP Legal Defense Fund alleged that Target asked broad and outdated questions about job candidates’ criminal histories, even if the crimes were not related to the job they sought.
+“Target’s background check policy was out of step with best practices and harmful to many qualified candidates who deserved a fair shot at a good job,” said Sherrilyn Ifill, the president of the NAACP Legal Defense Fund.
+“Criminal background information can be a legitimate tool for screening job candidates, but only when appropriately linked to relevant questions such as how long ago the offense occurred and whether it was a non-violent or misdemeanor offense,” she added.
+Target said in a statement Thursday that it, along with a number of other major employers, began requiring job candidates to answer a question about their criminal history about a decade ago.
 “Since then, we’ve revised our hiring practices, removing the criminal history question from our employment application nationwide,” the company said.
 Target says it now only asks about criminal history in the “final stages” of the interview process.
-“We exclude applicants whose criminal histories could pose a risk to our guests,” and applicants “are given an opportunity to explain their criminal history and provide information about the circumstances, mitigating factors, good conduct and rehabilitation,” the statement reads.
+“We exclude candidates whose criminal histories could pose a risk to our guests,” and candidates “are given an opportunity to explain their criminal history and provide information about the circumstances, mitigating factors, good conduct and rehabilitation,” the statement reads.
 People covered by the lawsuit’s class definition will be able to seek jobs at Target or potentially obtain a cash reward under the settlement, according to the settlement.
-The complaint states the class includes “all African American and Latino applicants who sought employment with Target from 2006 through the present and were denied employment based on application of Target’s Adjudication Guidelines and/or review by Target’s Screening Team.”
+The complaint states the class includes “all African American and Latino candidates who sought employment with Target from 2006 through the present and were denied employment based on application of Target’s Adjudication Guidelines and/or review by Target’s Screening Team.”

 Petco Background Check Settlement

-On April 24th, TopClassActions reported that Petco and two applicants are seeking preliminary approval of a $1.2 million settlement to resolve allegations that the Company’s background screening policies are unlawful.
-The plaintiffs alleged that Petco violated the Fair Credit Reporting Act by not adequately informing job applicants in a stand-alone disclosure that the Company would conduct background screenings.
+On April 24th, TopClassActions reported that Petco and two candidates are seeking preliminary approval of a $1.2 million settlement to resolve allegations that the Company’s background screening policies are unlawful.
+The plaintiffs alleged that Petco violated the Fair Credit Reporting Act by not adequately informing job candidates in a stand-alone disclosure that the Company would conduct background screenings.
 Petco argued that the complaint was “full of vague, closure allegations without any merit or substance” and that plaintiffs failed to establish a concrete injury.
 In addition, one of the plaintiffs claimed that Petco failed to tell her the reason for denying her employment.

 The case is Jacklyn Feist, et al. v.
 Petco Animal Supplies Inc., et al., Case No. 3:16-cv-01369-H-RNB, in the U.S. District Court for the Southern District of California.